Ek Veer Ki Ardaas...Veera: Filming

 Based on backdrop of Punjab, the series is mainly filmed in sets at Powai in Mumbai.
 Besides some sequences were filmed at some parts of Punjab, Amritsar Golden Temple and villages surrounding it and Delhi.
 In July 2014, a sequence was shot at Poland.

 Adaptations

 In 2014, the series was dubbed and aired on Zee Telugu in Telugu as Meena.
 A dubbed version of the serial was telecast in Tamil as En Anbu Thangaikku on Vijay TV, but was discontinued after only 400 episodes were broadcast.
 A dubbed version of the serial was telecast in Malayalam as Manasaveera on Asianet.
 The series was broadcast on Indonesia in ANTV in their native language.
 Besides, it was dubbed and aired in 50 languages in different countries worldwide.

 It remade into Star Maa as Telugu television series Rakhi Poornima.
-It also remade in Bengali as Raakhi Bandhan which aired on Star Jalsha.
+It also remade in Bengali as Rakhi Bandhan which aired on Star Jalsha.